cfwheels/cfwheels/src/docker/README.md

 ### Rebuilding

-You can force a rebuild of all the images via `docker-compose up --build` which is useful if you change configuration of any of the Dockerfiles etc. The two adobe engines still take ages to boot this way (just an fyi)
+You can force a rebuild of all the images via `docker compose up --build` which is useful if you change configuration of any of the Dockerfiles etc. The two adobe engines still take ages to boot this way (just an fyi)